 Auriculas originated from a natural cross between Primula auricula and Primula hirsuta where they grow together in the Alps.
 The resulting hybrid, Primula pubescens, has been bred for over 400 years to produce the types and quality that we recognise today.

-Edged varieties are considered the most difficult to prepare for the show bench as the pips can take weeks to open and are very variable.
+Edged Show Auriculas are considered the most difficult to grow and prepare for the show bench as the pips (individual flowers) can take weeks to open and are very variable.

-Self Show Auriculas have the outer half of the pip of one colour.
+Self Show Auriculas have similar tube and paste areas to the edged plants, however the outer half of the pip is of a single colour.
 The main colours recognised by classes at the Shows are yellow, red, blue and dark, but there are many shades ranging from cream through to dark brown and purple.